inphobia/p5-idea-wikiclone/Subs-resolution-status.md

 Inheritance is partially implemented, refactoring of object methods better not to use yet.

 ## What is planned
+* Proper resolve for lexical subs.
+For now they are treated as regular ones
 * Implement and improve heuristic to understand Perl code
 * Annotation files, to be able to define return values and prototypes for packages without them
 * subs annotations for structures of objects, like: